 This nearly flat soled mule with beaded vamp design are a great find.
 The beads stick up off the shoes a bit too much to be authentic but the overall color and feel is VERY Titanic.
 I would buy these in a heartbeat.
 (They are now sold out. )

 This next pair of mules have a soft suede exterior, pretty toe cord detail and a 3 inch heel with an almost correct shape for the Titanic era.
 Usually heels didn’t go over 2 inches but under a long gown no one will know.
 These are made by Rockport which is an excellent brand for creating shoes that look formal but feel as comfortable as tennis shoes.
 Available in black, stone and a blue similar to the shoes next.
 (Sold out.)

-These next two shoes are the closest pumps I could find that feature the button straps that were very common in Edwardian pumps and boots.
-Usually shoes had three or more straps either lying straight across like these or zigzag for more pizazz.
-The straps often had beads to match the decoration on the shoes toe.
+These next two shoes are the closest pumps I could find that feature straps that were very common in Edwardian pumps and boots.
+Usually shoes had three or more straps either lying straight across or zigzag for more pizzazz..
+The straps often had beads to match the decoration on the shoe toe.
 Although these shoes only have two straps they are the right style and heel height which makes them a very good choice.
-Plus I just love the affordable price and color choices: Royal blue, grey, beige or black!
+Plus I just love the affordable price and color choices.

 This foot friendly, cross strap shoe is another excellent alternative for an Edwardian Titanic shoe.
 It comes in many widths and additional colors.
 It is a design that would carry well into the early 1920′s with the addition of the T strap down the center.